Read about new flute students, summer activities, and upcoming events in the Carolina Flute Guild Newsletter.

 Read more on the Flute Studio news page here.

-A native of Newnan, Georgia, Olivia Brown is in her second year as a master’s student at the University of South Carolina studying flute performance.
-She holds a bachelor of arts in music education, summa cum laude, from Jacksonville State University (AL), where she studied flute with Dr. Jeremy Benson.
-Prior to college she studied with Bethany Lukehart.
+A native of Newnan, Georgia, Olivia Brown is pursuing a Master of Music in Flute Performance at the University of South Carolina.
+She holds a Bachelor of Arts in Music Education, summa cum laude, from Jacksonville State University (AL), where she studied flute with Dr. Jeremy Benson.
+Prior to college, she studied with Bethany Lukehart.
 Olivia was a finalist in the 2015 Florida Flute Association College Young Artist Competition and was the winner of the 2015 National Federation of Music Clubs Collegiate Solo Competition in the Orchestral Winds division.
-She was the featured soloist on the JSU Chamber Winds’ recent performance of the Chaminade Concertino, and was a regular substitute flute/piccolo in the Gadsden (AL) Symphony Orchestra.
-She has also performed as part of the pit orchestra for several musicals.
+She was the featured soloist on the JSU Chamber Winds’ recent performance of the Chaminade Concertino, and was a regular substitute in the Gadsden (AL) Symphony Orchestra.
+She has also performed as part of pit orchestras for several musicals.
 A sister of Sigma Alpha Iota music fraternity, she is a recipient of the Sword of Honor and the Ruby Sword of Honor.
 She was the JSU David L. Walters Department of Music’s Most Outstanding Freshman in 2012, and in April 2015, she was named its Most Outstanding Senior.
 She is a recipient of a graduate woodwind fellowship from USC.
-Olivia enjoys teaching flutists of all ages and maintains a small private studio in the Columbia area.
+Olivia enjoys teaching flutists of all ages and maintains a private studio in the Columbia area.

-Dorion Burkett is a second year undergrad student at the University of South Carolina.
-He graduated from Summerville High School in Summerville, SC, and is pursuing a degree in music education with a performance certificate.
+Dorion Burkett is a second year undergraduate student at the University of South Carolina.
+He graduated from Summerville High School in South Carolina and is pursuing a Bachelor of Music Education with a Performance Certificate.
 Dorion’s past teachers are Michael Shiverdecker and John Samuel Roper from Charleston, SC.
 Dorion was a winner of the Columbia Music Club Scholarship in the spring of 2016.
-This year, he is one of the Carolina band’s piccolo section leaders and aims to be drum major his senior year.
+This year, he is one of the Carolina Band’s piccolo section leaders and aims to be drum major his senior year.
 Outside of band, Dorion enjoys crocheting, attempting ukulele, and playing Pokémon.

-Josie Cox is a sophomore at the University of South Carolina where she studies music perfomance.
-Josie has lived in South Carolina all of her life and attended Carolina Forest High School where she participated in the marching band and Wind Ensemble and studied with flute teacher Amy Tully.
-She was consistently placed in local and regional honor bands throughout her years in high school.
-Josie also played in the Long Bay Youth Symphony Orchestra under the direction of Dr. Charles Evans during her junior and senior years.
-Since becoming a student at USC, Josie won second place for her age group in the Art of Woodwind and Brass category of the Great Composers Competition Series and attended the Wildacres Flute Retreat in North Carolina where she played in a master class for Göran Marcusson.
+Josie Cox is a sophomore at the University of South Carolina where she is pursuing a Bachelor of Music degree in Flute Performance.
+Josie has lived in South Carolina all of her life and attended Carolina Forest High School where she participated in the marching band and wind ensemble.
+Prior to attending USC, she studied with Amy Tully.
+She was consistently placed in local and regional honor bands throughout high school and played in the Long Bay Youth Symphony Orchestra under the direction of Dr. Charles Evans.
+Since becoming a student at USC, Josie won second place for her age group in the Art of Woodwind and Brass category of the Great Composers Competition Series.
+In the summer of 2016, she attended the Wildacres Flute Retreat in North Carolina where she worked with master teacher Göran Marcusson.

 Mimi Harding is a junior flute performance major.
-She enjoys learning and playing various world music genres and is currently preparing for a lecture recital this December on Tango and Argentine politics.
-She attended the Decoda Summer Chamber Music Institute this past summer, which fueled her ambitions to bring music to unexpected audiences and venues.
+She enjoys learning and playing various world music genres and is currently preparing for a lecture recital on tango and Argentine politics.
+She attended the Decoda Summer Chamber Music Institute in the summer fo 2016 which fueled her ambitions to bring music to unexpected audiences and venues.
 Mimi also likes to paint, bike and dance.

 Emily Hessler is beginning her senior year at the University of South Carolina and will graduate in the Spring of 2017.
-She is currently earning her bachelor's of arts and sciences in music with a performance certificate and a minor in criminal justice.
-Upon graduation, she plans to move back to her home state of Minnesota to attend law school and become a lawyer as well as maintain involvement in music, either in a community orchestra or teaching private flute lessons for underprivileged students.
+She is currently earning her Bachelor of Arts in Music with a Performance Certificate and a minor in Criminal Justice.
+Upon graduation, she plans to move back to her home state of Minnesota to attend law school.
+She plans to remain engaged in music, either in a community orchestra or teaching private flute lessons for underprivileged students.

 Philip Snyder is a graduate assistant and D.M.A. candidate in flute performance at the University of South Carolina.
 He frequently performs as a member of new music ensembles including Collaborations in Contemporary Art (Cica) and the ebb:flow music collective.
 He is an avid promoter of new music and is active as a commissioner and composer of experimental and electronic music.
 His album of field recordings, around-past-away, was released in May 2016.
 Philip is a past winner of the Kentucky Flute Society Young Artist Competition as well as a finalist in many other competitions.
 He has played with the Ohio Light Opera, South Carolina Philharmonic and Long Bay Symphony.
 In addition to his flute playing, Philip is a hobby outdoorsmen and has hiked over 500 miles of the Appalachian Trail.

-Anative of Charlotte, North Carolina, Zach Warren is currently pursuing a bachelor of music in flute performance at the University of South Carolina, under the teaching of Dr. Jennifer Parker-Harley.
-Zach holds first prizes in competitions at the Florida Flute Association, the Kentucky Flute Association and the Flute Society of Washington and was a semi-finalist in the Raleigh Area Flute Association’s artist competition.
-He was named an apprentice of the National Music Festival Orchestra for their summer 2016 season as well as a semi-finalist for the New World Symphony’s 2016-2017 season.
-Zach has performed in master classes with Paula Robison, Robert Langevin, Bonita Boyd, Goran Marcusson, Marianne Gedigian, Lorna McGhee and Mimi Stillman.
+Anative of Charlotte, North Carolina, Zach Warren is currently pursuing a Bachelor of Music degree in Flute Performance at the University of South Carolina where he studies with Dr. Jennifer Parker-Harley.
+Zach holds first prizes in competitions at the Florida Flute Association, the Kentucky Flute Association and the Flute Society of Washington and was a semi-finalist in the Raleigh Area Flute Association’s Artist Competition.
+He was named an Apprentice of the National Music Festival Orchestra for their summer 2016 season as well as a semi-finalist for the New World Symphony’s 2016-2017 season.
+Zach has performed in master classes with Paula Robison, Robert Langevin, Bonita Boyd, Göran Marcusson, Marianne Gedigian, Lorna McGhee and Mimi Stillman.